Adolescents

 Workplace Exposures

 A job provides a teen with responsibility and financial resources.
-However, lack of proper training and/or supervision when using workplace chemicals, like potent degreasers, cleaners, or other chemicals can be dangerous.
+However, lack of proper training and/or supervision when using workplace chemicals, like potent degreasers, cleaners, or other chemicals, can be dangerous.
 Remind teens to read product labels and follow directions exactly or ask for assistance when using cleaning products and chemicals at work.

 Medicine Safety